 Sports fans have every reason to launch the updated iOS 16 News app that's part of Apple's iPhone software update.
 News now includes a My Sports feature that highlights the wins, losses and ongoing drama surrounding your favorite teams.
 Even better, it doesn't take much effort to set up the My Sports feature in the iOS 16 News app.

 My Sports is available in the US, Canada, UK and Australia initially, though we'd imagine that Apple will eventually roll out the feature to other regions.
-As part of the currently available iOS 16 beta, you can follow teams from the NFL, NBA, WNBA, MLB, NHL, college football and basketball, MLS, and NWSL.
+As part of iOS 16, you can follow teams from the NFL, NBA, WNBA, MLB, NHL, college football and basketball, MLS, and NWSL.
+Read our iOS 16 review to find out what we think about My Sports and the other additions that the software update brings.

 Ready to add more sports coverage to your daily News fix?
-Here's how to set up the My Sports feature in the News app once you've downloaded the iOS 16 public beta.
+Here's how to set up the My Sports feature in the News app once you've downloaded iOS 16.

 How to set up My Sports on the iOS 16 News app